Apply for a species licence from NatureScot

-Guide to deer management obligations in Scotland under the Deer (Scotland) Act 1996, covering close seasons, authorisations for out-of-season and night shooting, deer management plans, crop damage provisions, and NatureScot control schemes.
+Guide to deer management obligations in Scotland under the Deer (Scotland) Act 1996, covering female deer close seasons (male close seasons were abolished in October 2023), authorisations for out-of-season and night shooting, deer management plans, crop damage provisions, and NatureScot control schemes.

 If you manage land in Scotland where wild deer are present, you have legal obligations under the Deer (Scotland) Act 1996.
 This applies whether you are a farmer, estate manager, forester, or crofter.
 Deer management in Scotland is overseen by NatureScot, which has powers to intervene where voluntary management fails.